Asphalt & Sealcoating Business Basics

 Tips for your sales tools:

-- Your flyer or business card must have a phone number and the company name, but don't forget about email.
-Also, a website is a really good idea so they can see more examples of your work, and testimonials from your clients.
+- Your flier or business card must have a phone number and the company name, but don't forget about email.
+Also, a website is a really good idea, so they can see more examples of your work and testimonials from your clients.

-- Appointments should not only note the address, but also the phone number, just in case the weather forces you to reschedule.
-While you're at it, have the reminder set to yearly so you'll remember to check back with them every year to see when the sealcoating needs redoing.
+- Appointments should not only note the lead's address but also his/her phone number, just in case the weather forces you to reschedule.
+While you're at it, have the reminder set to yearly, so you'll remember to check back with them every year to see when the sealcoating needs redoing.

 - Showing your work can be as simple as before and after shots, but you could also include images of other work you do such as crack filling.

 Closing The Sale: Where You Go Right, Not Wrong!

 Strangely enough, people get so focused on 'selling' they forget to do the most important part: wrapping things up and close the sale.
 Here are the steps you need to keep in mind to close sales:

 - The Problem – You comment that the potential customer's driveway is unsealed and unprotected.
 That's the problem.

 - The Solution – You will sealcoat their driveway, detailing what that includes (cleaning, blocking access, etc.) and how it will fix the problem and look great, too.
 Explain why you are the best person to do the job, such as giving details about the quality of your sealant.

 - Any Questions? – Give the person a chance to ask questions!
 This gives you the opportunity to show how much you know about the work you do.

 - The Date And Time – If you don't set an appointment to do the work, then set up a time to call back and talk about it again.